Henry v Vieira: The Arsene Wenger proteges to move into coaching

 Campbell was another centre-back extraordinaire under Wenger after his acrimonious move from Tottenham, and is the most recent convert to the world of management.

-The 44-year-old chose a real challenge for his first appointment, taking over League Two's bottom club Macclesfield Town, who have improved during his time in charge so far.
+The 44-year-old chose a real challenge for his first appointment, taking over League Two's bottom club Macclesfield Town, who have won three league matches all season.
+His first game ended in a penalty shoot-out defeat to Newcastle United in the EFL Trophy on Tuesday.

-Macclesfield are off the foot of the table after winning three of Campbell's eight games in charge – as many as the Silkmen won all season before his appointment – but they are still three points from safety.

 REMI GARDE